Uzumakichiha-md/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that prints the effective username of the current user
+Script that prints out all the groups the current user is part of